pfefferle/wordpress-wcard/README.md

-# wordpress-pfefferle
+# wCard

-The theme of pfefferle.org
+The WordPress theme of pfefferle.org